Ahmad ibn Hanbal: Will

-Appearance
+Appearance and personality

 Ibn Hanbal is described as having a good-looking face and a brown complexion.
-Reports on his height vary, with some describing him as relatively tall while others describing him of medium height.
-He used to trim him moustache and dye his beard with unripe non-reddish Henna.
+Reports on his height vary, with some describing him as relatively tall while others describe him as of medium height.
+He used to trim his moustache and dye his beard with unripe non-reddish Henna.
 His beard is also described as having some black strands.
 He would wear average garments, reportedly costing around one Dinar.
 Oftentimes, he is described as wearing a Thawb, with an Ammama.
 He used to keep extremely clean and was meticulous about his personal Hygiene.

 Views and thought

 Ibn Hanbal's principal doctrine is what later came to be known as "traditionalist thought," which emphasized the acceptance of only the Quran and hadith as the foundations of orthodox belief.
 He did, however, believe that it was only a select few who were properly authorized to interpret the sacred texts.